xavierpok/tp/docs/UserGuide.md

 ### Clearing a scheduled meeting with a specific person : `clearschedule`

-Clears the scheduled meeting with an existing person contact via index
+Clears the scheduled meeting with an existing person contact via index.

 Format : `clearschedule INDEX`